adeptio-project/adeptio/README.md

 # Who is adeptio team?

 Our core team consist of young members with passion for blockchain technology and fintech revolution.
-Considering some commitments which still persists we can not reveal our identities.

 # Acknowledgements